The Best Philly Cheesesteak

 Most Philly Cheesesteaks are served with a processed cheese spread and onions are totally optional but the BEST Philly Cheesesteaks are tossed generously with melted American cheese.

-To make your Cheesesteak recipe the best it can be you must start with the highest quality ingredients.
+To make a homemade Philly cheesesteak the best it can be you must start with the highest quality ingredients.
 I like to have my butcher thinly slice a ribeye steak so the meat fries up quickly.
 They’re usually pretty happy to do it…depending on the day.

 Otherwise, a lot of well stocked grocery stores sell thinly sliced beef that’s perfect for your sandwich.
 It’s made from the ends of larger cuts so you won’t need to worry about the grade of beef because it’s, most likely, a combination of all the good stuff.

-And I like to use Land O Lakes® Deli American from my deli counter in just about any sandwich creation….hellllooooo Epic Grilled Cheese Sandwich!
+And I like to use sliced American cheese from my deli counter in just about any sandwich creation!
 It’s creamy with a very mild flavor and the meltability can’t be beat.
-I’ve been using Land O Lakes® Deli American since, like, birth.
+Use a REAL American cheese and not something that’s processed.
 It’s the only way to go with this sandwich or any other sandwich for that matter!

 - Add a bit of oil to a pan and cook the onions over medium heat until they start to turn golden brown, approximately 4-5 minutes.

 - Add the steak to the pan and cook until no longer pink, approximately 4-5 minutes.
 Drain off most of the fat.

 - Add the onions back to the pan and stir to combine.

 - Place the cheese slices in a single layer on top of the steak mixture and allow to melt.